Introduction to Trigger Tools for Identifying Adverse Events

 There are two approaches to using the harm measures from the Trigger Tools:

-The IHI Global Trigger Tool is designed specifically for the first approach.
+The IHI Global Trigger Tool for Measuring Adverse Events is designed specifically for the first approach.
 This is the tool to use for an organization-wide measure that can be reported to leadership.
 It is designed for use with the records of adult inpatients in acute care.
-Translated versions of the IHI Global Trigger Tool are also available (Danish, German, Swedish, and UK translations).

 Improvement efforts to reduce harm require focused efforts in specific topics and areas.
 It is helpful to track harm measures related to the area of focus.
 This can be accomplished in two ways: either using a Trigger Tool specific to that area or using one module from the IHI Global Trigger Tool.